Loose Hot WheelsCollector values and guides

 • Comparing two releases without checking their actual collector audience.

-Collector context
+Collector notes

 Collectors stay happier when they buy for the goal they actually care about.
 RLC is strong when you want the premium experience.
 Mainline is strong when you want the casting without the club premium.